 Five years ago, the "Too Big to Fail" status of America's largest financial institutions led to the near-collapse of the economy and massive government bailouts.
 That crisis was the result of reckless activity on Wall Street and regulatory failures in Washington.
-As Wall Street loaded up on risk, regulators failed to identify and to respond to warning signs in the mortgage market and across the financial system.
+As Wall Street loaded up on risk, regulators failed to identify and to respond to warning signs in the

 To avoid repeating those mistakes, and to prevent future crises, policymakers need access to objective, high-quality research, data, and analysis about our consumer and financial markets.
 As you know, private think tanks are extremely well-suited to provide this research and analysis, but for it to be valuable, such research and analysis must be truly independent.
 If the information provided by think tanks is little more than another form of corporate lobbying, then policymakers and the public should be aware of the difference.